FRANK ROSS BRAZIL

 Frank Ross Brazil is a Nashville attorney born and raised in Nashville, Tennessee.
 He earned his bachelor’s degree in Political Science at the College of Charleston (cum laude) and completed his Juris Doctorate at the Charleston School of Law, where he competed in Moot Court competitions.

-Upon admission to the Tennessee bar, Frank established a criminal law practice.
-After a year and a half of practicing as a sole proprietor, Mr. Brazil assumed an of counsel position at one of Nashville’s premier criminal defense firms, Bell, Tennent and Frogge, PLLC.
+Upon admission to the Tennessee bar, he went into private practice.
+After practicing as a sole proprietor, Mr. Brazil assumed an of counsel position at one of Nashville’s premier defense firms, Bell, Tennent and Frogge, PLLC.
 In 2017, he joined his law partner, Wesley Clark, creating Brazil Clark, PLLC.

 Mr. Brazil also handles conservatorships where he represents and advocates for vulnerable individuals.
 As a member of the appointment panel for the Office of Conservatorship Management, he is consistently appointed by the court to manage the personal and financial affairs of incapacitated persons.
-He assists other lawyers with licensure and disciplinary issues and is an active participant and mentor in the Tennessee Lawyers Assistance Program and has received recognition from the Tennessee Supreme Court for outstanding pro-bono service.
+He assists other lawyers with licensure and disciplinary issues and is an active participant and mentor in the Tennessee Lawyers Assistance Program.
+He's repeatedly received recognition from the Tennessee Supreme Court for outstanding pro-bono service.
 Mr. Brazil was named Top 40 Under 40 by the National Trial Lawyers.
 He's an avid fly fisherman.
 He and his wife, Graham Harlin, have five children and enjoy travel, gardening and the great outdoors.